KianGentry/EYN-DOS/README.md

 "prevf" = Prints a list of all files in the previous directory.

-"noneyn" = Gives you a prompt asking what non-EYN commmand you want to execute.
+"n" = Gives you a prompt asking what non-EYN commmand you want to execute.
 Type any command from your host-system's terminal to execute it in EYN-DOS.

 "rim" = Gives you a prompt asking what image file you would like to read.
 Type the filename of the image (Including the extension).
 This will read the image file and show it on screen.

 "ren" = Gives you a prompt asking what file/folder you would want to rename.
 After entering the desired file/folder, another prompt will appear, asking now what you'd like to call the file.

-"eyndir" = Changes the directory to the directory where EYN-DOS was originally ran from.
+"ed" = Changes the directory to the directory where EYN-DOS was originally ran from.
 Simple, but handy.

 "pip" = Quite self-explanatory to someone familiar with Python.
 This command provides a dedicated way to use pip (Python's package manager) through EYN-DOS.